 ▸ Also, make sure that your equipment is well organized and does not touch the reef.

-▸ Swim slowly and in parallel to the animal at a distance which does not cause that animal to change its behavior.
+▸ Swim slowly and in parallel to the animal at a distance that does not cause that animal to change its behavior.

 ▸ Do not hover over a turtle.
 They need to go to the surface to breathe.